 Two separate provisions in the Florida Administrative Code outline a licensee’s requirements for records retention.
-They are 61G15-22.008, Record Keeping, which defines the retention of continuing education documentation and 61G15-30.009, Retention of Engineering Documents.
+They are Rule 61G15-22.008, Record Keeping, which defines the retention of continuing education documentation and Rule 61G15-30.009, Retention of Engineering Documents.

 The first provision, Rule 61G15-22.008, Record Keeping, states, “It is the licensee’s responsibility to maintain sufficient records to demonstrate completion of continuing education requirements for at least two licensure cycles (four years).”

-Remember that 18 hours of continuing education — including one hour related to the Florida laws and rules of professional engineers, one hour related to Florida professional ethics, and four hours in area of practice — need to be completed each biennium.
+Remember that 18 hours of continuing education — including one hour related to the Florida laws and rules of professional engineers, one hour related to Florida professional ethics, and four hours in area of practice — need to be completed by each Professional Engineer licensee each biennium.
 Failure to complete the requirements set forth in Section 471.017(3), Florida Statutes, and Rule 61G15-22.001, F.A.C., could result in a reprimand and $1,000 fine or suspension of license until the licensee demonstrates compliance.
 Secondary or subsequent violations could result in possible revocation.

 The second provision, Rule 61G15-30.009, Retention of Engineering Documents, states, “At least one copy of all documents displaying the licensee’s signature, seal, which is legible to the reader, date and all related calculations shall be retained by the licensee or the licensee’s employer for a minimum of three years from the date the documents were sealed.
 These documents shall be maintained in hardcopy or electronic format.”